 - Greater job satisfaction, motivation and productivity.

-What are the requirements for a risk assessment?
+What are the requirements for a health and safety risk assessment?

-The process should reveal any health and safety problems so that they can be resolved.
-The company must always fulfil the following requirements for a risk assessment:
+The process entails identifying any health and safety problems that may exist so that they can be resolved.
+Companies must always ensure that their health and safety risk assessments live up to the following requirements:

-- The risk assessment must be made in writing, but the form of this is optional: It can be done digitally, for example.
+- The risk assessment must be in writing, but in an optional format.
+It can be stored electronically, for instance.

-- The risk assessment must be available for management, employees and the Danish Working Environment Authority – Arbejdstilsynet – to read.
+- The risk assessment must be available for reading by the management, employees and Danish Working Environment Authority.

 The risk assessment process consists of five elements that the company must perform:

 The company’s Health and Safety Organisation must be involved in the entire risk assessment process.
-If a company has 9 or fewer employees it is not required to have a Health and Safety Organisation but an employee representative must be involved in the process.
-The company chooses the methods and tools it will use to perform the risk assessment.
+If a company has nine or fewer employees it is not required to have a Health and Safety Organisation but an employee representative must be involved in the process.
+The company chooses the methods and tools it will use to perform the health and safety risk assessment.